 Redland City Council in April 2019 signed a heads of agreement with the Australian Government to buy 61.78 hectares of Commonwealth land at Birkdale for environmental and community purposes.

-The land at 362-388 Old Cleveland Road East is the latest significant strategic purchase of land by Council that will benefit generations of Redlands Coast residents.
+The land at 362-388 Old Cleveland Road East is a significant strategic purchase of land by Council that will benefit generations of Redlands Coast residents.

 The purchase for $4.1m provides great value for the community.